wp-plugins/woocommerce-variation-details-on-page-product/readme.txt

 1. Volumetric dimensions and weight.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-4.jpg)

 == Changelog ==

+= 3.0.2 =
+* Fix a JavaScript bug that could limit the appearance of upper limits of variable attributes, as pointed in http://wordpress.org/support/topic/strange-behavior-2.
+Thank you Eran for reporting this issue.

 = 3.0.1 =
 * Fix a syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM